Ultimate Coffee Machine UK Buyer's Guide

 - Limited to the types of pods available

-- You can only use pods in the machines
+- You can only use the brand's own type of pods in the individual machines

 Espresso/Cappuccino Coffee Machines